What's in a weekly box?

 We prioritise growing crops that are easy to use and super tasty.
 We grow a rotation of items for the box so you can always look forward to next week too!

-Spoke & Spade mutually supports other farms to diversify our selection with a rotation of 5 seasonal staple items that we don't grow ourselves.
+Spoke & Spade mutually supports other farms or hobbyist’s to diversify our selection with a rotation of 6 seasonal staple items that we don't grow ourselves.

-We will buy organic: Brown Onions, Pumpkin, Potatoes, Sweet Potato, Garlic
+We will buy biodynamic, spray free or organic and as local as possible: Brown Onions, Pumpkin, Potatoes, Sweet Potato, Garlic, Oyster Mushrooms.

-Fruit: Sim may forage local spray free gardeners for fresh fruit occasionally (particularly if we're short on produce).
-This could be figs, lemons, oranges, grapes.
+Fruit: Sim may forage locallly for fresh fruit occasionally (particularly if we're short on produce).
+This could be figs, lemons, oranges, grapes etc.

 If you have unused laden fruit trees, fill out the form above!